Peter Dohmen: Peter Dohmen Studios in Germany

 Dohmen became well known as an artist in Germany during the 1930s for his monumental art works, including stained glass windows, large frescoes on major public buildings and Byzantine glass mosaics.

 In 1937, he made an exciting, historic discovery in the dome of the Ursula Kirche, an ancient church in Cologne.
 He found that underneath the paint of the vaulted ceilings were beautiful religious paintings dating back to the 13th century.
 The Minister of Culture commissioned him to restore and save the very valuable frescoes.

-Later, the government also commissioned him with the execution of historic fresco murals (3,000 sq. ft.) in the Knights Hall of a medieval citadel in Juelich, Germany.
+Later, the government also commissioned him with the execution of historic fresco murals (3,000 sq. ft.) in the Knights Hall of a renaissance citadel in Juelich, Germany.

 In 1938, he was offered a professorship at the State Art Academy in Koenigsberg, Germany.
 However, a few weeks before taking this position, a law was passed requiring that those teaching at a state school had to be members of the Nazi party.
 Given his dislike of the Nazis, he declined.
 He wanted to leave Germany, but the government had already made it difficult to leave and eventually impossible.

 During the war, the Dohmen family lost their homes twice from Allied bombs.
 They and most Germans lived in their basements for months to be protected from the constant bombings, at night by the British, during the day by Americans.
 They had to flee several times with just the clothes they could carry in backpacks, to escape the battle front and once to escape the Nazis.
 He had helped four of his school friends, who were Jewish, to escape across the border out of Germany.
 Eventually he was blackballed by the government because of his outspoken opposition toward the Nazi party.

 His studio in Cologne was destroyed by bombing during the war.
 He decided that once the war was over, he would leave Germany and go to America.
 After the war, as soon as the railroad started running again, he and the family took the train to the American Embassy in Hamburg to apply for an immigration visa.
 It took five years, and when the visa was granted, the family sold their house and furniture and migrated to the United States.
 German monetary restrictions allowed the family to only take the equivalence of $10 per person.
 A relative in Saint Paul, Minnesota, had sponsored the family.
 They arrived there during one of the harshest winters in years.

 After turning down several employment offers from leading stained glass studios in the US, he established the Peter Dohmen Studios in Saint Paul.
 His more modern art style was just what young architects were looking for and had not been able to find.
 These architects did not want the very traditional church art, often referred to as "kitsch".
 His timing had been perfect and he soon started receiving contracts for some very prominent institutions.